-All good things come to an end, so do your K cups.
-If you’ve stocked up quite a number of K cups at home, it pays to know K cups’ expiration date and how to preserve them for a longer lifespan.
+All good things come to an end, and so do your K cups.
+If you’ve stocked up quite a number of K cups at home, it pays to know K cups’ expiration dates and how to preserve them for a longer lifespan.

 Do K-Cups Expire?

 The short answer is No. However, the date in the K-cups cover is “best before”, and it’s not an expired date.
 In other words, the flavor and taste are the best before the date printed on the K-cups cover.
 After that day, the freshness will gradually decrease until the coffee becomes stale and unusable.

 “Best before” is the date before which manufacturers recommend using the product to get the best quality.
 Nothing can last forever, and neither do K cups.